rokroskar/spark_workshop/notebooks/workshop_intro/Introduction.md

 * "Big data" is when you start to seriously worry that your analysis will never complete <!-- .element: class="fragment" data-fragment-index="2" -->
 * this could be due to memory or runtime <!-- .element: class="fragment" data-fragment-index="2" -->
+* good news: lots of people are doing it --> can't be that hard! <!-- .element: class="fragment" data-fragment-index="2" -->

 ## *Data exploration enables scientific discovery*